poorjude/voting-for-transaction/README.md

 `0x000000000000000000000000000000000000000000000000000000000000007F6162630000000000000000000000000000000000000000000000000000000000`.

 And so on but cases with dynamic types are bit harder.
 Look in documentation (https://docs.soliditylang.org/en/latest/abi-spec.html#examples).

+Of course, you do not need to do everything that is written above by your own hands.
+For Ethers.js the most convenient way to do this is to use ABI-coders - again, you could find all about these in their documentation (https://docs.ethers.io/v5/api/utils/abi/coder).

 **Second.** Function signature must have strict, canonical form: name of the function with arguments types in parentheses separated by commas without spaces.
 For example, `"transfer(uint256,address)"` or `"doSmth()"`.
 Look in documentation (https://docs.soliditylang.org/en/latest/abi-spec.html#function-selector).